The original image for Three Masts are a mix of sea shots and Tall Ships at Liverpool.

 I've not found the .psd yet so there's not layer info.
 There's a couple of obvious mistakes too.

-Another image from the day, Three Ships is in the triptych section.
-I've also included two more from the Mersey River Festival.
+Another image from the day, Three Ships is in the triptych section from the Mersey River Festival.